 For starters, the distinction between blockchains and distributed ledger technology (DLT) is essential.
 Blockchains are a subset of DLTs.
-That is, all blockchains are DLTs but not all DLTs need to use blockchain technology.
-Defining a distributed ledger as a database running within a distributed or peer-to-peer network can help clarify this distinction.1 A ledger is a database type used to record financial transactions.
+That is, all blockchains are DLTs, but not all DLTs need to use blockchain technology.
+Defining a distributed ledger as a database running within a distributed or peer-to-peer network can help clarify this distinction.
+1 A ledger is a database type used to record financial transactions.
 Not all databases are ledgers.
 A blockchain is a DLT that mathematically links records or blocks of data in sequential fashion using cryptographic tools.

 As its first incarnation, Bitcoin is the vanilla flavor of all blockchains.
 Here I include the over 500 hundred altcoins that run on Bitcoin’s vanilla blockchain with modified source code, as well as the so-called colored coins.
-Many of the blockchain 101 blogs, videos and even MOOCs use Bitcoin blockchain as the key example.
+Many blockchain 101 blogs, videos and even MOOCs use the Bitcoin blockchain as the key example.
 Bitcoin is first and foremost a cryptocurrency.
 But not all blockchains need to issue cryptocurrencies to be operational.

 The table below summarizes the various options, including examples for each of them.

 Most are, however, sticking for the time being to blockchain technology.
 If we see the vanilla Bitcoin blockchain as blockchains 1.0, then Ethereum and others are the natural followers.
 And new platforms such as Neo, for example, seem to foreshadow the future of blockchains.
 Blockchains 3.0 will end up using advances in technology that are being developed at this very moment.